thewrongjames/stern-gerlach/to-do.md

 # To Do

-- App controller
 - Place boxes in particular locations.
-- State with transitions triggered by events.
-- Some kind of FSM for tracking sub-modes?
-- Canvas pan-able.
 - Canvas zoom-able.
 - Recentre the canvas.
 - Make the control box width better.